neontapir/neontapir.github.io/_posts/2015/2015-10-16-durfweb-postmortem.md

 grow the business.
 However, I wasn't able to convert these leads.
 More on this in the next section.

-The death knell for Durfweb came in the podcast download statistics.
+The death knell for Durfweb came in the Agile Chuck Wagon podcast download statistics.
 While I had developed a small, loyal following, the download growth rate was linear, indicating that the same 100 or so people were downloading episodes.
-Listenership growth was stagnant for a period of several weeks, with two marketing campaigns have no noticeable impact.
-The end result was that Durfweb was spending money on Agile Chuck Wagon hosting and other podcast production costs with no prospect of any returns.
+Listenership growth was stagnant for a period of several weeks, with two marketing campaigns having no noticeable impact.
+The end result was that Durfweb was spending money on Agile Chuck Wagon hosting and other podcast production costs with no prospect of returns.

 ## What to Improve Next Time

 Durfweb was starved for resources.
 In order to get the market penetration we sought, we would have needed to spend a lot more time, money and effort toward Durfweb.
-A related issue was that Durfweb was originally envisioned as a collaboration between me and my wife Candy, yet I took on the work of bootstraping the business.
-As a result, most of the service inquiries we got were more in my wheelhouse than hers.
-This made it difficult for Candy to help get the business off the ground.
+A related issue was that Durfweb was originally envisioned as a collaboration between me and my wife Candy.
+I launched the business earlier than planned because of an unexpected windfall of time I had, and I focused on offerings I knew best.
+Candy was in crunch time on a project at that time and could not collaborate on it.
+As a result of this bias, most of the service inquiries we got were more in my wheelhouse than hers.
+This made it difficult for Candy to help get the business grow when it started faltering.

-Next time, we need to market her offerings in such a way to ensure that our leads develop in a more balanced manner.
+Next time, we need to market her offerings alongside mine so our leads can develop in a more balanced manner.
 We also need to make sure that either of us can perform our basic services.
 For example, we had one lead that fell through due to scheduling issues.
 It was for a getKanban game facilitation session, which I've run many times but Candy has not played before.
 We lost that sale because of scheduling conflicts.

 Durfweb's business model was to offer a customized coaching package for clients.
-For each lead, I would do an initial consultation, describe what services I have would apply to their situation, and negotiate an engagement.
-However, I lost business with this model, because these prospects seemed to seek a pre-packaged, flat-rate product.
+For each lead, I would do an initial consultation, describe what services we had that would apply to their situation, and negotiate an engagement.
+However, I lost business with this model, because these prospects seemed to want a pre-packaged, flat-rate product.
 It seemed clear that they had a problem in mind, but didn't seem as interested in solution discovery.
 We need to improve the packaging of our services to more clearly describe the value proposition.

 An example entry-level offering that would be to explicitly package facilitation of the getKanban training game.
 We own a copy, and I have run it many times for employers and clients.
 Helping clients apply the lessons of this game to their particular situation could become a premium service.

+## Conclusion

+I haven't given up on this business idea.
+After I complete my MBA degree, I plan to revisit Durfweb, ideate, and then prepare a proper business plan.
+With that plan in hand, Candy and I can decide if and when to launch.